Are you paying the right price for your print?

 The next question should be "I love that green but on this area I would like the green to be more yellow.
 Is that possible?"
 I would say "Unless you would like to pay extra and use a specially mixed Pantone ink that may not be possible."

-Some of that is a bit tongue in cheek but there are a number of options, A four colour project on a six colour press will leave two units empty and you could always add two further colours but this will increase the price of the job processes and scenarios to consider when specifying a professional printed job.
-It takes a great deal of understanding between customer and print supplier to come up with a solution that is effective and within budget.
+Some of that is a bit tongue in cheek but there are a number of options.
+A four colour project on a six colour press will leave two units empty and you could always add two further colours but this will increase the price of the job.
+It takes a great deal of understanding between customer and print supplier to come up with a solution that is effective and within budget, as there are many processes and scenarios to consider.

 Litho vs digital printing